 Course Requirements Checklist

-Five Discussion Board Forums will be posted in order to generate interaction among students in regard to relevant current course topics.
+Five Discussions will be posted in order to generate interaction among students in regard to relevant current course topics.
 The student is required to post 1 thread of at least 250 words.
 Additionally, the student must post 2 replies of at least 150 words each.
-For each thread, the student must support his/her assertions with at least one in current Bluebook format.
+For each thread, the student must support his/her assertions with at least one citation in current Bluebook format.
 Each reply must also be in current Bluebook format.
-Acceptable sources include the textbooks, the Bible, and other more scholarly, academic source.
+Acceptable sources include the textbooks, the Bible, and other more scholarly, academic sources.

 The student will read the following information and complete this assignment: